hlrs-fcg/spada_fcg_fork/README.md

 }
 ```

-If we insert an extent_cast in between the two statements,
+If we insert a `materialize` in between the two statements,
 the extents no longer propagate across the boundaries.
 This indicates a schedule where no recomputation is done.
 Instead, the values are explicitly communicated.